 The demand for the Company's services related to Sarbanes-Oxley or other regulatory compliance may decline.
 The operations of both the staffing services business and Protiviti include services related to Sarbanes-Oxley and other regulatory compliance.
 There can be no assurance that there will be ongoing demand for these services.
 For example, the Jumpstart Our Business Startup ("JOBS") Act signed into law in April of 2012 allows most companies going public in the U.S. to defer implementation of some of the provisions of Sarbanes-Oxley for up to five years after their initial public offering.
 Similarly there are a number of proposals currently being considered by the U.S. Congress to further delay or, in some cases, remove the requirements of Sarbanes-Oxley for a number of public companies.
-These or other similar delays or modifications of the Sarbanes Oxley requirements could decrease demand for Protiviti's services.
+Further, many analysts are expecting the new U.S. Congress and President Trump to seek to repeal or modify legislation that is viewed as having over-regulated certain sectors of the U.S. companies to go public and their ability to effectively compete with foreign competition.
+These or other similar modifications of the regulatory requirements could decrease demand for Protiviti's services.